shuyiwan/Course_Sys_Rec/team/sprint09/lect16.md

 * Katz: Worked on and completed the Search professor function.
 Added some code to the Rate My Professor function existing in the app.
 * Kevin: Finished the Grade Distributions in backend [with Claire].
 Also worked in ways to optimize the feature.
-* Leo: Excused; wil give his update during the next meeting.
+* Leo: Reorganized home page and changed colors, added structure to the home page for users to navigate better through the app.
 * Yicong: Worked on Grade Distribution, added time and location for courses and worked on search my professor page.
 * Shuyi: Finished Youtube Video Recommendation feature.
 * Mariana: Worked on Youtube API [with Ivan] and completed Retro03 documentation.